GeekZoneHQ/contributing/README.md

     3. Assign yourself to the issue you just created using `/mine` as above.
 3. Start working on the issue using [Test Driven Development](https://youtu.be/llaUBH5oayw).
    1. Write tests ***first*** - vital
-   2. Write code
+   2. Write code to pass tests
 3. Update the documentaiton in the `docs` directory.
+Make one in the root if it does not already exist.
 4. When you are done, create a pull request.

 ## How we do